apache/fluo-website/pages/how-to-contribute.md

    # checkout your branch
    git checkout fluo-301
    # rebase master to bring latest commits into your branch
-   # follow any insructions to resolve conflicts
+   # follow any instructions to resolve conflicts
    git rebase master
    # update your branch on your fork
    git push -f origin fluo-301